Rolling Thunder (roller coaster)

 Rolling Thunder was a racing roller coaster located at Six Flags Great Adventure in Jackson Township, New Jersey.
 Designed by William Cobb, it opened in 1979 as the park's first wooden coaster during its fifth operating season.
-Rolling Thunder closed permanently in 2013 to make room for Zumanjaro: Drop of Doom, which opened in 2014.
+Rolling Thunder closed permanently in 2013 to make room for Zumanjaro: Drop of Doom, which opened in 2014 and was removed in 2024.

 History

 Rolling Thunder opened on June 6, 1979.
-To mark the 100th anniversary of roller coasters in the US, Rolling Thunder's Coaster 2 side was renamed "Rednuht Gnillor", the backwards spelling of "Rolling Thunder", in 1984.
+To mark the 100th anniversary of roller coasters in the US, Rolling Thunder's Coaster 2nd side was renamed "Rednuht Gnillor", the backwards spelling of "Rolling Thunder", in 1984.
 The trains were turned around so that riders could view the ride while riding backwards.
 During this season, Rednuht Gnillor's warning signs were placed in the back of the station and on the back of the lift hill so that riders could see them.

 Rolling Thunder did not operate from Fall 2005 through Spring 2006 due to construction of the "Plaza del Carnival" section of the park and the new El Toro roller coaster.
 The ride closed permanently on September 8, 2013, to "make room" for Zumanjaro: Drop of Doom, which opened the following year in 2014.
 Despite being attached to Kingda Ka's support structure and not itself interfering with Rolling Thunder, the queue for Zumanjaro partially crosses through an area where Rolling Thunder once stood.
 In 2015, the entrance sign and former queue line for Rolling Thunder were reused for "El Diablo", a Larson International ride similar to the Larson "Fire Ball" carnival ride, a flat ride that Six Flags has classified as a roller coaster in several of their parks.